relentiousdragon/lunar-music/README.md

 ![Rich Presence](assets/rich_presence.png)

-uses **NodeLink** for audio streaming - you have to host or supply the bot with a node yourself.
+uses **NodeLink/Lavalink** for audio streaming - you have to host or supply the bot with a node yourself.

 > Bot's recommended for small/private instances (around **10 active servers**).
 If you plan to scale beyond that, you'll need to modify the source code yourself to handle sharding and larger scale workloads.